 Multi-Factor Authentication is Essential to Cyber-security

 Multi-factor authentication is also an essential component of cyber-security for many organizations, especially with the rise of cloud communications.
 Due to the increase in data breaches, a simple way to tackle it is through multi-factor authentication, more so on companies employing the BYOD (Bring Your Own Device) trend.
 Multi-factor authentication has also simplified the login processes by use of login options like sign-on.
 Sign-on works by validating the user through multi-factor authentication during the login process.
 Once the user is logged in, the single sign-on software gives the user access to the selected applications of the sign-on software without the need to log in to each of them separately.

-With security breaches occurring on a daily basis, every organization and mobile user should ensure that their sensitive data and information is heavily secured.
+With security breaches occurring on a daily basis, every organization and mobile user should ensure that their sensitive data and information are heavily secured.
 As the BYOD trend is increasing among companies and businesses, the use of the more convenient multi-factor authentication will ensure that critical data stored on cloud-based servers or shared between mobile devices are safely protected.
 Implementation of multi-factor authentication is paramount for anyone who uses mobile devices.